AdobeDocs/marketo.en/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/document-your-setup.md

 ---
 description: Document the setup of your new Marketo Engage instance.
-title: New Instance - Document Your Setup
+title: New Instance Best Practices - Document Your Setup
 hide: yes
 hidefromtoc: yes
 feature: Getting Started
 ---
-# New Instance: Document Your Setup {#new-instancei-document-your-setup}
+# New Instance Best Practices: Document Your Setup {#new-instance-best-practices-document-your-setup}

 Now that you've learned the key product areas to set up for a new Marketo Engage instance, the next step is to create documentation for your instance configuration and tech stack.
 Whether creating it via spreadsheet or a project management application, your documentation will be a great resource to track progress and record details, as well as keep your instance structured and sustainable for future marketers within your organization.